robkuz/robkuz.github.io/_posts/2017-01-31-HKTS-in-fsharp-Part-II-A-Short-Visit-To-Haskell-Land.md

 Its OK if you silently weep now.

 I hope I could convince you of the benefits of having higher kinded types in your code and the remaining question is: can we do something similar in F#?
-Follow me to the [third installment of this serious] to find out about it.
+Follow me to the [third installment of this series]() to find out about it.

 If you have any comments drop me a note on twitter or via email.
 You'll find the contact info on my [homepage](http://www.robkuz.com)